'Gilmore Girls' Season 1, Episode 9: Rory's Dance

 Directing and writing credits:

 Written by Amy Sherman-Palladino, directed by Lesli Linka Glatter.
 I'm pretty sure I could identify every episode written by the Palladinos without the help of IMDB.
 They each have such distinctive writing styles and the joke and insult density is unparalleled by any of the other writers.
-It probably also helps that I've watched all of ASP's endeavors (and like "Gilmore Girls," had a love/hate obesssion with them) and remember her writing well from "Roseanne."
+It probably also helps that I've watched all of ASP's endeavors (and like "Gilmore Girls," had a love/hate obsession with them) and remember her writing well from "Roseanne."
 Amy and Dan definitely have their faults, which we'll continue to discuss, but it's unfair not to recognize their talent.

 Glatter also directed the Pilot episode of "GG," along with many other solid movies and television episodes.
 I eventually plan to write about "Now and Then," since it was my #1 slumber party movie in middle school.